-Controlling a legal person, group or entity means any of the following: $\Rightarrow$ (a) having the right or exercising the power to appoint or remove a majority of the members of the administrative, management or supervisory body of such legal person, group or entity; (b) having appointed solely as a result of the exercise of one's voting rights a majority of the members of the administrative, management or supervisory bodies of a legal person, group or entity who have held office during the present and previous financial year; (c) controlling alone, pursuant to an agreement with other shareholders in or members of a legal person, group or entity, a majority of shareholders' or members' voting rights in that legal person, group or entity; (d) having the right to exercise a dominant influence over a legal person, group or entity, pursuant to an agreement entered into with that legal person, group or entity, or to a provision in its Memorandum or Articles of Association, where the law governing that legal person, group or entity permits it being subject to such agreement or provision; (e) having the power to exercise the right to exercise a dominant influence referred to in point (d), without being the holder of that right; (f) having the right to use all or part of the assets of a legal person, group or entity; (g) managing the business of a legal person, group or entity on a unified basis, while publishing consolidated accounts; (h) sharing jointly and severally the financial liabilities of a legal person, group or entity, or guaranteeing them.
+Controlling a legal person, group or entity means any of the following:73 \Rightarrow (a) having the right or exercising the power to appoint or remove a majority of the members of the administrative, management or supervisory body of such legal person, group or entity; (b) having appointed solely as a result of the exercise of one's voting rights a majority of the members of the administrative, management or supervisory bodies of a legal person, group or entity who have held office during the present and previous financial year; (c) controlling alone, pursuant to an agreement with other shareholders in or members of a legal person, group or entity, a majority of shareholders' or members' voting rights in that legal person, group or entity; (d) having the right to exercise a dominant influence over a legal person, group or entity, pursuant to an agreement entered into with that legal person, group or entity, or to a provision in its Memorandum or Articles of Association, where the law governing that legal person, group or entity permits it being subject to such agreement or provision; (e) having the power to exercise the right to exercise a dominant influence referred to in point (d), without being the holder of that right74; (f) having the right to use all or part of the assets of a legal person, group or entity; (g) managing the business of a legal person, group or entity on a unified basis, while publishing consolidated accounts; (h) sharing jointly and severally the financial liabilities of a legal person, group or entity, or guaranteeing them.

-If any of these criteria are satisfied, it is considered that the legal person, group or entity is controlled by another person or entity, unless the contrary can be established on a case-by-case basis.
-The fulfilment of the above criteria of ownership or control may be refuted on a case-by-case basis.
+If any of these criteria are satisfied, it is considered that the legal person, group or entity is controlled by another person or entity, unless the contrary can be established on a case-by-case basis.75 The fulfilment of the above criteria of ownership or control may be refuted on a case-by-case basis.76 a) Majority shareholding: a designated person is the largest shareholder of a company compared to other shareholders.
+For instance, the designated person has 40%, whereas the other shareholders each have 10%.
+Such situation may warrant further analysis whether the designated person fulfils any of the abovementioned control criteria (for instance, the power to appoint the majority of directors in the management board).